 Our Commitment to Diversity

 We champion under-represented groups and we recognise that greater progress is needed still.
-Since 2019, we have placed over 100 Black, Asian and other minority ethnic leaders in senior Executive and Non-Executive roles (13%* of all appointees) and women make up 55%* of our senior appointments, and the LGBTQ+ community 7%* of appointments.
+We place over 100 Black, Asian and other minority ethnic leaders in senior Executive and Non-Executive roles (17%* of all appointees) every year.
+Women make up 53%* of our senior appointments, those with a disability 8% and the LGBTQ+ community 6%* of appointments.

 Using our in-depth public sector insight, data analytics and in-house team of occupational psychologists, we do more than just help clients find candidates from a wide talent pool.
 We advise clients through every step of the recruitment process on how to remove barriers and facilitate candidates from all backgrounds.

 Identifying and encouraging high quality candidates from a broad range of professional backgrounds to become Non-Executive Directors or Trustees on high-performing Boards is a challenge that is faced within all the sectors GatenbySanderson serves.

 To help address this challenge, and as part of our own contribution to build talent and equip candidates to be future ready, we have created Insight at BoardBank.
 The programme provides mentoring support and first-hand exposure to the Board environment to aspiring Non-Executive Directors and Trustees from under -represented groups in our Health, Housing and Not for Profit sectors

 We also challenge our own organisation; we introduced full agile working in 2019 to create a more inclusive environment as well as investing in greater mental health awareness with 8% of our staff becoming Mental Health First Aiders, and all members of our staff have received unconscious bias training.